dariomeili/intersectional-inequality-roiw/README.md

 # intersectional inequality
 Repo for the intersectional inequality paper

-This repo refers to the intersectionality paper as it is part of of the dissertation.
+This repo refers to the version of the paper submitted to the Review of income and wealth